After the year that was 2020, we’re dusting off our applications and applying to design markets in a post-pandemic world.

 Don’t get me wrong, what you say does count, and you’ll hear more about that later.
 But 100%, without a doubt, if you have bad photos, it’s almost instantly a ‘no’.
 What do I mean by bad?
 Think out of focus or low resolution, no styling or composition, poor lighting, low contrast, inexperienced models, as well as inconsistencies across the collection of photos you submit.

-If you can’t take decent photos yourself, it might be worth investing in a photographer, not just for this application, but for the success of your maker business overall.
+If you can’t take decent photos yourself, it might be worth investing in a photographer.
+This will not only benefit your application but the success of your maker business overall.

 It’s not just bad photos that decrease your chances of success.
 If your shit-hot photos saw your application successful in the past, it’s not enough to simply rinse and repeat.
-The curators are always looking for fresh new images from every participant because it’s these very images that form the basis of the entire events marketing campaign.
-If they’ve already plastered their social media pages with your campaign images from 2019, they will want something new from you.
+The curators are always looking for fresh new images from every participant.
+It’s these very images that form the basis of the entire events marketing campaign.
+Did they plaster their social media pages with your campaign images from 2019?
+If yes, they will want something new from you.

-If you’re looking for some practical and instructional advice on how to create your own awesome photographs of your handmade products, then make sure you check out Make Good Things Happen, as the Members Video Library is chock-o-block of photography content, created by our resident expert, Rachel Kimberley.
+Looking for some practical and instructional advice on how to create your own awesome photographs of your handmade products?
+Check out Make Good Things Happen!
+The Members Video Library is chock-o-block of photography content, created by our resident expert, Rachel Kimberley.

 2. Tell your brand story

-It’s therefore imperative that you highlight your own brand story, and how it connects with the values of the design market you are applying for.
+It’s therefore imperative that you highlight your own brand story.
+Highlight how your story connects with the values of the design market you are applying for.

 Don’t forget to introduce yourself.
 One of the biggest mistakes I would see when reviewing stallholder applications at Finders Keepers was people forgetting to introduce themselves!
 Are you a maker?
 Do you hand make everything yourself from your solar-powered studio that sits on the top of a mountain in the hinterlands?
 Do you employ marginalised people?
-Sometimes the things that might “seem obvious” to you, aren’t to the curators, so make it easy for them to learn everything about you.
+Sometimes the things that might “seem obvious” to you, aren’t to the curators.
+Make it easy for them to learn everything about you.

 I also encourage you to try and avoid sob stories wherever possible.
 If it’s a major part of your brand story, and it’s impossible to avoid, then include it tastefully.
 Begging to be accepted because your best friend’s mother is sick and needs your support not only won’t work, it’s manipulative, distasteful and doesn’t enhance your application in any way.